phques/txtkbd2kla/readme.md

 KLA : http://shenafu.com/code/keyboard/klatest/#/main

-The program reads a text qwerty layout as reference, then a similar text layout that gives the new character.
+The program reads a text qwerty layout as reference, then a similar text layout that gives the new characters.
-It then replaces the corresponding character in the template KLA file.
+It then replaces the corresponding characters in the template KLA file.
 Once all characters are mapped, the resulting JSON is output  to stdout.

 parameters: klaRefQwertyLayoutJson qwertyLayoutFile newLayoutFile [newLayoutFileAltGr]